hapax/hapax.github.io/assets/simple-physics.md

 of money concealed in couches across Canada!

 A final point.
-Hackery is not just about excellence and creativity, but has clear pedagogical implications.
+Hackery is not just about excellence and creativity for their own sake, but has clear *pedagogical* implications.
-Sure, you can wait until grad school to learn about Stokes' law, power usage in Vancouver, or the size the E. coli genome.
+Most people have to wait until grad school to derive Stokes' law, estimate urban power usage, or compute the size of the E. coli genome.
-But instead, imagine a high school or first student is handed a napkin, a few hints, and the gentle reassurance that they can do it themselves.
+But imagine a world where high school students are given a few hints, a pencil, and a napkin, and derive it themselves.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>